On today’s date in 1913, the last spike was driven to complete the National Transcontinental Railway (NTR).

 This leg of the NTR ran from Prince Rupert, B.C., to Moncton, N.B., via Winnipeg, Sioux Lookout, Kapuskasing, Cochrane and Québec city.
 This final stage of the project began in 1903 and only the $40-million Québec Bridge – the largest cantilever span in the world – remained unfinished.

-Canada now had three transcontinental railways, including the Canadian Pacific Railway; the Canadian Northern Railway from British Columbia to Nova Scotia; and the NTR/Grand Trunk Pacific Railway (GTPR) system.
+Canada then had three transcontinental railways, including the Canadian Pacific Railway (CPR); the Canadian Northern Railway from British Columbia to Nova Scotia; and the NTR/GTPR system.

 In 1938, the newly formed Department of Transport reported the cost of construction exceeded the original estimates.
 Because the GTPR company was in financial difficulties, it was unable to implement the lease agreement.